dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 will not be included in the results.

-If the query is written in the complex schema, all variables in the `CONSTRUCT` clause must refer to Knora resources, Knora values, or properties.
-Data below the level of Knora values may not be mentioned in the `CONSTRUCT` clause.
+If the query is written in the complex schema, all variables in the `CONSTRUCT` clause must refer to DSP-API resources, DSP-API values, or properties.
+Data below the level of DSP-API values may not be mentioned in the `CONSTRUCT` clause.

 Predicates from the `rdf`, `rdfs`, and `owl` ontologies may not be used in the `CONSTRUCT` clause.
 The `rdfs:label` of each matching resource is always